lextudio/AvaloniaVSCode/README.md

 ## Getting Started

+### Recommended Companion Extension

+For consistent formatting of your AXAML files, we recommend optionally installing the community **XAML Styler** extension (`dabbinavo.xamlstyler`).
+The first time you use this extension you'll receive a prompt; you can also find it manually in the Extensions view by searching for "XAML Styler".
+This extension is optional—the Avalonia features work without it.

 ### Create a new Avalonia project

 You can create a new Avalonia project directly from the Visual Studio Code